alitet01/etc/README.md

 #### Please do not change target suffix after 1st use it.
 If suffix will be changed next copy operation will add new set of Projects with new suffix at the end.

+## Backup source clients, projects, tasks
+Write objects to json file backup.json in current directory

+## Backup source time entries started in date range
+Write objects to json file bute_date_from_date_till.json in current directory
+* Backup time entries dates cover the period from date_from 00:00 Your time till date_till 23:59 Your time.
+It is better to set Timezone UTC+00 in user profile for the user which token set to access source Toggl.

 ## Toggl limitations